Is hot yoga safe?

 “As soon as a student shares the excitement of a pregnancy with me, I ask them if they have talked to their doctor about hot yoga,” says Tiffany Thomas, an E-RYT 200 certified yoga instructor.
-“After checking in with what their doctor said, I outline modifications for the prenatal student, and then I leave it to the student to decide.”
+“After checking in with what their doctor said, I outline modifications for the prenatal student.
+Then I leave it to the student to decide.”

 Don’t practice hot yoga if you’ve never done it before.

-A big rule of thumb for expecting mothers when it comes to fitness is: When you’re pregnant, stick to what you know and avoid adding any new, vigorous forms of exercise.
+This is a big rule of thumb for expecting mothers when it comes to fitness.
+When you’re pregnant, stick to what you know and avoid adding any new, vigorous forms of exercise.

 Do listen to your body and let go of your ego.

-Women, especially while pregnant, tend to have a deep-rooted understanding of what’s best for themselves and their bodies and most yoga teachers want you to honor this whenever possible.
+Women, especially while pregnant, tend to have a deep-rooted understanding of what’s best for themselves and their bodies.
+Most yoga teachers want you to honor this whenever possible.
 It’s important to trust what feels okay in your body versus only doing what is deemed “right” or what you “should do,” but in a way that is mindful.